NickReid89/ProposifyPlayWright/README.md

 2) Download and install PlayWright here: https://playwright.dev/docs/intro.
 3) Pull down this PlayWright repo.
 4) Look for playwright.config.js in the project and comment out any browsers you don't intend to test.
-5) Run the command "npm test"
+5) Run the command "npm playwright test"
 6) success!